plebbit/roadmap/README.md

 - [ ] Comment vote log
 - [ ] Integrated crypto wallet for desktop client
 - [ ] Encrypt private key PEM with password at rest (similar to MetaMask)
+- [ ] Interface to choose and sign NFT avatars so users don't have to go to Etherscan

 ## `plebbit-react-hooks`